 After this one, we were very lucky to stay with a family with young kids in a house in St. Bees.
 The beach was just a stone throw away and the most stunningly beautiful place in England – the Lake District – only a twenty minutes drive to the east.
 We shared the cooking and could give them a little bit of relief as babysitters for an evening.

 Another family in Durham accommodated us for three nights.
 We had some precious evenings with the children in their teens, mother, and fathers of the children and grandparents as well.
 A not very con-formative but nevertheless a most affectionate family.

 We are still in contact with our last hosts which showed the previous ones, that there are also younger people which like to hang out with Grey World Nomads.
 Being between thirty and forty they were just about to head on an adventure themselves for a few months.
 They’d rented their house and quit their job to discover Canada by WWOOFING (volunteering on organic farms).
 They’d already packed up a lot of their stuff.
 It’s great to follow their travels on their blog The Roaming Fen Tiger!

 Update: I’ve just heard about a new platform called Hippohelp, it’s a similar website as WWOOF.
 I’ve not tried it myself but it might be worth a look if you’re interested in working in exchange for food and accommodation.
 The platform is free to use.

 Cons 3: Higher transport costs dictated by location

-Leaving the Brits for the Netherlands by ferry we stayed first near Delft, a quaint town famous of its delft blue paintings on old dutch crockery.
+Leaving the Brits for the Netherlands by ferry we stayed first near Delft, a quaint town famous for its delft blue paintings on old dutch crockery.
 Our host wasn’t at home the first evening but that didn’t stop her from offering us her house and surprising us with a laid table and soup.
 Awesome!
-Surprisingly our hosts sister had just returned from a trip to Iran where she had found some couch surfing opportunities.
+Surprisingly our host’s sister had just returned from a trip to Iran where she had found some couch surfing opportunities.